block/stoic/README.md

 can call your own APIs directly, without needing reflection.
 You can do that with the [plugin sdk](https://mvnrepository.com/artifact/com.squareup.stoic/plugin-sdk).

-Stoic works on any API 26+ Android device / emulator, with any debuggable app (that I've tested so far).
+Stoic works on any API 29+ (Android 10+) device / emulator, with any debuggable app (that I've tested so far).

 ## Bundled Plugins